Fixing some issues in someone's brain. Not my brain, obvi, because I have NO issue ever. | Chronos Escape Room

 Sam, our GM, provided hints via walkie-talkie when we got stuck, and was at the door, ready to congratulate us when we made our victorious "escape" with 5 minutes to spare.
 He was professional, well versed, and knew his duties well inside and out--he was exemplary.
 He commended us on a job well done on their hardest challenge.
 Difficulty wise, the official rating of 7/10 seemed accurate.
 Beginners might benefit by buddying up with someone more experienced, though not required.

 After the staff politely bid us farewell, my team left with nothing but smiles on our faces.
 What a perfect way to kick off our birthday escape room tour!
-5 stars for an unbeatable experience!
+An unbeatable experience!